Barred Owl Wolves Ravens Raptors Rehab Refuge

 Everglades Turkey Vulture by Steve

-Everglades Turkey Vulture
+Everglades Turkey Vultures

 Photo by Steve